KansasCityWomeninTechnology/cocktails-worksheets/docs/css/02-css-basics/README.md

      <link rel="stylesheet" href="./css/styles.css" />
    </head>
    ```

-We do this so that the browser knows where to find the styling for the page.
-The **_index.html_** file contains the content of the web page (anything you want displayed on the page, including text, images, tables, etc.), and the **_styles.css_** file contains the code that tells the browser _how_ that content should be displayed.
-The World Wide Web Consortium (W3C) [recommends](https://www.w3schools.com/CSS/css_howto.asp) that the link to an external stylesheet (_styles.css_) should appear in the `<head>` section because that is where any links to external stylesheets are usually found.
-This is the most common way to add CSS to a web page.

-It's also a lot easier to separate content from styling if you put the link to the stylesheet in the `<head>` section.

 1. Now we want to preview the **_index.html_** file in Chrome.
 To see what your code looks like in a browser, click on the "**Go Live**" button at the bottom of the page towards the right.
 This will open a new tab in your browser.
 Whenever you make a code change, you will see the change in the browser view as well.